Expand mobile version menu

 • Definition

-• What comprises the Internet?
+• What comprises a cloud analytics platform?

 Before you begin writing, here are some technical definitions to work with.
 Don't forget that the point of this exercise is to take scientific terminology and translate it into easy-to-understand language.